averkinderen/uptec.github.io/_posts/2024-01-21-auth-series-5-call-protected-api-by-azure-ad-microsoft-entra-id-via-web-app-authorization-code-flow.md

 ![2024 01 18 14H02 41](/assets/images/auth-series-5/2024-01-18_14h02_41.png)

 The last step, we need to create **TodosController** for our api.
 This controller need to be decorated with **[Authorize]** attribute to protect the controller.

 ![2024 01 18 13H49 25](/assets/images/auth-series-5/2024-01-18_13h49_25.png)

 In the Read Access region block, we need to add 2 methods, Get Todo By Id and Get All Todos.
 These methods will be decorated by **[RequiredScope(RequiredScopesConfigurationKey = "AzureAd:Scopes:Read")]** that will make sure these 2 methods must have **Access.Read** scope we defined in the Azure Portal.
 The **RequiredScope** attribute will read the config value in the **appsettings.json** we modified above.

 ![2024 01 18 13H49 48](/assets/images/auth-series-5/2024-01-18_13h49_48.png)

-In another hand, we will also create Post, Put and Delete methods and will be decorated with **[RequiredScope(RequiredScopesConfigurationKey = "AzureAd:Scopes:Write")]**.
-The same with above, it will check the scope existence of **Access.Write** scope.
+On the other hand, we will also create Post, Put and Delete methods and will be decorated with **[RequiredScope(RequiredScopesConfigurationKey = "AzureAd:Scopes:Write")]**.
+The same as above, it will check the scope existence of **Access.Write** scope.

 ![2024 01 18 13H50 35](/assets/images/auth-series-5/2024-01-18_13h50_35.png)

 ![2024 01 18 13H50 49](/assets/images/auth-series-5/2024-01-18_13h50_49.png)

 ![2024 01 18 13H50 54](/assets/images/auth-series-5/2024-01-18_13h50_54.png)

 **TodosController.cs**